 Clean the Fan Blades

 From the ladder, check the tops of the fan blades.
 Over time, the blades will collect dust and other airborne debris.
-Gently clean off the dust, taking care not to disturb the bend the blades, brackets, or fan body.
+Gently clean off the dust, taking care not to disturb or bend the blades, brackets, or fan body.
 Any debris that is inconsistently dispersed between all of the blades will cause the blades to wobble.
-An example of this would be a large clump of cobweb found only on one blade.
+This might consist of a large clump of cobwebs found only on one blade, for instance.

 Check the Fan Body and Housing